The Vlasov--Poisson--Landau system in the weakly collisional regime: Global existence of solutions

 \section{Global existence of solutions}

 \begin{theorem} Consider data as in Theorem~\ref{t.main}.
 Then the unique smooth solution arising from the given initial data is global in time.
-Moreover, the estimates \eqref{density-bound} and \eqref{mainEE-close} hold for $T_{B}$ replaced by $\infty$. \end{theorem} \begin{proof} Using a standard local existence result, we can carry out a bootstrap argument.
+Moreover, the estimates \eqref{density-bound} and \eqref{mainEE-close} hold for $T_{B}$ replaced by $\infty$. \end{theorem} \begin{proof} Using a standard local existence and uniqueness result (suitably adapting \cite{cHsSaT2019}), we can carry out a bootstrap argument.